What do today's students need? A quality education; a degree that is respected in the community and will further them in their career paths.

 More than 114,000 students have discovered National University as the answer to their higher education needs.
-In fact, National University is the second-largest, private, nonprofit university in California.
+In fact, National University is one of the largest, private, nonprofit institutions of higher education in California.

 National University students earn their degrees in a unique one-month format and attend classes at night so they can continue to move forward in the workplace.
 Their programs are accelerated so that, although intense, their studies are completed faster than they would be at a traditional university.